Gexkill/sweng2/RASD/src/index.md

 * Actual drivers are already registered on the previous system
 * A taxi driver accepting a ride of reservation will actually take care of the request.
-* A user requiring a taxi will actually take it.
+* A client requiring a taxi will actually take it.
 * All the GPS always give the right position.
 * The GPS of the taxi drivers can not be switched off.
 * Taxi drivers answer all types of demands in less than 5 minutes.
-* The user pays the taxi driver directly for each commission.
+* The client pays the taxi driver directly for each commission.
 * A taxi can be in only one zone at the same time and this is the real zone.
-* Users make a reservation two hours before the ride **Here as domain or do we have to do the requirements into G7?**
+* client make a reservation two hours before the ride **Here as domain or do we have to do the requirements into G7?**
 * When a new taxi driver joins in the taxi company the taxi company registers him in the information system.
 Analogously when a taxi driver exits from the company, the company deletes him from the information system.
 * The taxi arrives at start point with max 30 minutes of delay
 * Start zone may be different from end zone
 * The old system works properly without problems

 ##Glossary
-* User: he is a client of the service.
+* Client: he is a client of the service.
 He should insert each time he performs a request the following information
     * Name
     * Phone number
     * Position, it can be taken automatically from GPS (either via APP or Web browser)
 * Taxi driver: he is a taxi driver registered on the taxi company, which grants to taxi driver the access to this information system
 * Queue: it is the taxi queue, when more than one taxi is in the same zone, there is a FIFO queue.
 So in this way when there is a new client the oldest taxi can take it.
 There is a queue for each zone.
 * Ride: it starts when the taxi receives the request and ends when it leaves the last client of the ride.
-The simple ride is specified by start ride, user and taxi; but other ride types (like reservation or taxi sharing) have other parameters.
+The simple ride is specified by start ride, client and taxi; but other ride types (like reservation or taxi sharing) have other parameters.
 * Taxi sharing: it is the possibility that if different people (it's not required that they know each other) of the same start zone go to the same direction, even if the end is not the same, to use the same taxi and to have a unique group fee.
-A sharing ride is identified by users that use it and for each user the start and end point
+A sharing ride is identified by clients that use it and for each client the start and end point
 * Reservation: it is the ability to reserve a taxi until two hours before time of ride, so when a reservation is done the system makes a normal taxi request 10 minutes before the ride.
-The reservation is identified by start point, end point, user and time.
+The reservation is identified by start point, end point, client and time.
-* Taxi request: it is the request the system sends (automatically or after a user request) to taxi to specify a ride, specifying start point, user and other elements if they are available.
+* Taxi request: it is the request the system sends (automatically or after a client request) to taxi to specify a ride, specifying start point, client and other elements if they are available.
-* User request: it is the request for a taxi drive as soon as possible, it contains the user data and the start point that can be get by GPS (current position) or inserting manually
+* Client request: it is the request for a taxi drive as soon as possible, it contains the client data and the start point that can be get by GPS (current position) or inserting manually
 * Zone: it is a zone of approximately 2 km^2, the city is split into these zones.
 From taxi position the system gets his zone and inserts the taxi into the zone queue.
 So the system guarantees a fair management of taxi queues
 * Task: a task is an action done automatically by the server, for example "send request 10 minutes before ride" is a task
 * Taxi: it is a means of transport that can bring only 4 passengers.